kavia-common/cloudunify-pro-284073-286483/Backend/README.md

 # CloudUnify Pro Backend

 FastAPI is now the default backend for CloudUnify Pro.
 The legacy Express implementation has been moved into Backend/legacy_express for reference and is deprecated for new development.
-This document explains the new FastAPI structure, setup, environment configuration, database connection fallback, seeding endpoints, error/logging behavior, and preview embedding for Kavia.
-Frontend instructions remain unchanged, except that VITE_API_BASE should point to port 3001.
+This document explains the FastAPI structure, setup, environment configuration, database connection fallback, seeding endpoints, error/logging behavior, and preview embedding (Kavia).
+Frontend instructions: set VITE_API_BASE to point to this backend (port 3001).

 ## Overview